November 22, 2024

 You spend plenty of time shopping for the perfect toy before wrapping it with care and attention.
 But what if that “perfect” toy leads to a preventable injury?
 Some toy injuries can even be fatal, like choking on small parts and accessories or ingesting button batteries.

-Button batteries are found in everything from greeting cards to remote controls, toys, cameras, watches, talking books and games.
+Button batteries are found in everything from greeting cards to remote controls, toys, cameras, watches, talking books, and games.
 These lithium coin-sized batteries can burn through a child’s esophagus in two hours, leading to life-threatening complications.
-Each year in the U.S., more than 2,800 kids are treated in emergency rooms after swallowing button batteries.
-That’s one child every three hours.

 Tips to prevent toy and battery injuries